 Highlight: Just north of Cape May is Jersey Shore Alpacas, where visitors can meet and feed alpacas on a tour of the farm.
 It’s an inexpensive way to be sure that your vacation is memorable.

-What cheap beach vacations have you had in the Northeast?
 Share your tips and tricks to having a great time without breaking the bank in the comments below!